LakshmisriAkula/OrangeHRM_Automation/README.md

 ### 3. Install Dependencies
-Ensure Maven is installed and run:

-mvn clean install
+Ensure Maven is installed and run: mvn clean install

 ### 4. Run Tests
 Use the TestNG XML file:
 Right-click on testng.xml → Run As → TestNG Suite

 ## 📷 Sample Output

-- Screenshots saved in `/screenshots`
+- Screenshots are saved in `/Screenshots` folder
-- Reports generated in `/reports`
+- Extent Report is generated as `ExtentReport.html` in the project root directory

 ## 🙋‍♀️ Author